 Institutions of higher education in Arkansas, West Virginia and Oklahoma have partnered to build advanced cyberinfrastructure that will advance the frontiers of knowledge in several scientific domains and to transform the practice of information technology services for enabling scientific discovery.

 The National Science Foundation (NSF) is an independent federal agency that promotes the progress of science.
-NSF currently funds approximately 20 percent of all federally supported basic research conducted by America’s colleges and universities.
+NSF currently funds approximately 20 percent of all federally supported basic research conducted by America’s colleges and universities. cryptocurrency trading

 Intro to Hadoop on Gordon